The headline rules

 The "non-refundable" trap

-Because the credit is non-refundable, you must have at least $7,200 of federal income tax liability (line 22 of Form 1040, before credits) in the year you install to use the full credit at once.
+For older qualifying installations, because the credit was non-refundable, you must have at least $7,200 of federal income tax liability (line 22 of Form 1040, before credits) in the year you install to use the full credit at once.
 If your liability is lower — for example, a retiree on Social Security plus modest pension income may owe only $2,000 in federal tax — you claim what you can use in year one and carry the remainder forward.

 Carryforward example for the same install: